Adoption of Ala'a Eddeen

 The Adoption of Ala'a Eddeen is an adoption of a then 9-year-old Iraqi boy, who could not walk because he had cerebral palsy, by American Capt.
 Scott Southworth while he was deployed during the Iraq War.

 This case became a beginning of the growing campaign for bringing more disabled and orphaned Iraqi children to the United States.

 In 2007, CNN profiled Scott and Ala'a's story in its Heroes: An All-Star Tribute.
 The story was chosen as one of 6 finalists.

 Scott Southworth

 Before his deployment to Iraq Scott Southworth did not own a home, was unmarried, worked long hours, and "squeezed in his service as a national guardsman".
-Scott's family considered it to be an honor to serve in the military.
-He continued the tradition set up by the three generations of his predecessors: his great-great-great grandfather, his grandfather and his father.
-An evangelical Christian Scott finished law school, and planned to run for district attorney's office after coming home from Iraq.
+Southworth's family considered it to be an honor to serve in the military; his great-great-great-grandfather, his grandfather and his father also served.
+An evangelical Christian, Southworth finished law school, and planned to run for district attorney's office after coming home from Iraq.

 Meeting and adoption

 Scott Southworth was deployed to Iraq in 2003.
 His deployment was to last 13 months.
-On September 6, 2003, half-way into his deployment Capt.
-Southworth with his unit visited an orphanage named for Mother Teresa.
+On September 6, 2003, halfway through his deployment, Southworth and his unit visited an orphanage in Baghdad named for Mother Teresa.
 There were 20 children in the orphanage, all with physical disabilities.
 A few nuns cared for the children and also taught them to speak some English.